-Ellie Cawthorne, BBC History Magazine’s Staff Writer, spoke to Margot Lee Shetterly about the exceptional real-life women who broke the mould and smashed through the racial and gender prejudices of their time…
+Ellie Cawthorne, Section Editor of BBC History Magazine, spoke to Margot Lee Shetterly about the exceptional real-life women who broke the mould and smashed through the racial and gender prejudices of their time…

-I grew up in Hampton, Virginia, where this story takes place, and my dad worked at Nasa as an atmospheric scientist.
-So I spent my whole childhood going over to Nasa; Christmas parties with Nasa-themed Santas just seemed normal to me.
+MLS: I grew up in Hampton, Virginia, where this story takes place, and my dad worked at NASA as an atmospheric scientist.
+So I spent my whole childhood going over to NASA; Christmas parties with NASA-themed Santas just seemed normal to me.
 The wonderful thing was that the very first scientist I knew, my dad, was black.
 For me, that’s what science was.
 Many of the other scientists around me were also black, or women, or both.
 So I had a truly privileged position which normalised what women and African-Americans could do.

-Margot Lee Shetterly is the author of the book which inspired the film.
+Margot Lee Shetterly is the author of the book that inspired the film.
 (Photo by Aran Shetterly)

 Why haven’t we heard this remarkable story before?